Investors Menu

 Independent director

-Kuang Si Shiu is independent director of UMC.
-Mr. Shiu concurrently serves as independent director of Yuanta Financial Holdings Co., Ltd. and Yuanta Commercial Bank Co., Ltd. Mr. Shiu served in financial institutions for over 30 years, he was also formerly Chairman & President of Mega Financial Holding Co., Ltd. and Mega International Commercial Bank Co., Ltd., Chairman of Hua Nan Financial Holdings Co., Ltd., Hua Nan Commercial Bank Ltd. and Land Bank of Taiwan Co., Ltd. Mr. Shiu received a MBA degree in Indiana University in 1978.
+Kuang Si Shiu is an Independent Director of UMC, and the convener of the Remuneration Committee.
+Mr. Shiu concurrently serves as a consultant to Yuanta Commercial Bank Co., Ltd. Mr. Shiu has served in financial supervision and financial institutions for over 30 years.
+He was formerly Chairman & President of Mega Financial Holding Co., Ltd. and Mega International Commercial Bank Co., Ltd., Chairman of Hua Nan Financial Holdings Co., Ltd., Hua Nan Commercial Bank Ltd. and Land Bank of Taiwan Co., Ltd. He was an Independent Director of Yuanta Financial Holdings Co., Ltd. and Yuanta Commercial Bank Co., Ltd. Mr. Shiu received an MBA from Indiana University in 1978. |

 Wen-Hsin Hsu